Code Graph Renso Subscribe

 preflight · affected-tests

-Run before opening a PR. preflight rolls up impact across a set of changed files; affected-tests prints the test command that covers them.
+Run before opening a PR. preflight rolls up impact across a set of changed files; affected-tests prints the test command that covers them, using tiered test attribution by default.
+Set CODE_GRAPH_BROAD_TEST_EDGES=1 only when comparing against legacy broad coverage. change-summary --format both returns review Markdown and the structured summary from one command execution.

 code_graph preflight --files crates/a/src/lib.rs,crates/b/src/lib.rs